Putting the Horse Before the Cart:A Generator-Evaluator Framework for Question Generation from Text: Our Approach

 where $e(.)$ is the word embedding of dimension size $d$, $\hat{q}^*$ is the cross attention vector for a generated question $\hat{q}$, and $q^*$ is the cross attention vector for a question $q$ in the ground truth. \paragraph{Comparison:} Each n-gram $\hat{q}_i$ in the generated question (through its embedding $e(\hat{q}_i)$) is compared with its associated cross-attention vector $\hat{q}^*$ using a feed forward neural network $N_1$.
 Similarly, each n-gram $q_j$ in the ground-truth question (through its embedding $e(q_j)$) is compared with its associated attention vector $q^*$ using another network $N_2$ having the same architecture as $N_1$.
 The motivation for this comparison is that we would like to determine the soft alignment between n-grams in the generated question and the gold question.
 As an illustration, while comparing the gold question ``\emph{why do rockets look white?}'' with a generated question ``\emph{why are rockets and boosters painted white?}'', we find that an n-gram ``\emph{rockets and boosters}'' is softly aligned to ``\emph{rockets}'' while ``\emph{look}'' is softly aligned to ``\emph{painted}''.

-where $\bm{\hat{q}_{1,i}}$ and $ \bm{q_{2,j}}$ are vectors containing comparison scores of aligned phrases in generated question and gold question respectively and $N_1$ and $N_2$ are the feed forward neural nets. \paragraph{Matching Score:} The vectors \bm{$\hat{q}_{1,i}$} and \bm{$q_{2,j}$} are aggregated over each word or phrase in the predicted question and gold question respectively before feeding them to a linear function ($L$):\\ $DAS = L(\sum_{i=1}^{L_q}\bm{\hat{q}_{1,i}},\sum_{j=1}^{L_{\hat{q}}}\bm{q_{2,j}})$\\ This matching score between the predicted question and the gold question is the reward returned by the decomposable attention based evaluator.
+where $\bm{\hat{q}_{1,i}}$ and $ \bm{q_{2,j}}$ are vectors containing comparison scores of aligned phrases in generated question and gold question respectively and $N_1$ and $N_2$ are the feed forward neural nets. \paragraph{Matching Score:} The vectors \bm{$\hat{q}_{1,i}$} and \bm{$q_{2,j}$} are aggregated over each word or phrase in the predicted question and gold question respectively before feeding them to a linear function ($L$):

+This matching score between the predicted question and the gold question is the reward returned by the decomposable attention based evaluator.